Hakafot: Order of Hakafot

 Hakafot are held (in most communities) at night, at the end of the Maariv prayers and during the day in the Shacharit prayers, either before or after the Torah reading.
 Today, the practice is to extend the Hakafot of Simchat Torah and bring singing and dancing with the Torah scrolls throughout the synagogue.
 All of the Torah scrolls are taken from the Ark, and members of the congregation circle the reader’s platform seven times or more as they carry the Torah scroll with them and say the Piuyt "God of the winds, save us now" (אלוהי הרוחות הושיע נא).

-In every round of Hakafot the reader, or another member of the congregation, walks at the front of the procession and reads verses of prayer arranged alphabetically along with the congregation.
-At the end of these verses the congregation erupts in song and dance with the Torah scrolls.
-Children take part in Hakafot by carrying tiny Torah scrolls or special flags decorated with the symbols of the holiday, and adults entertain the children by dancing and carrying the children on their shoulders.
+In every round of Hakafot, the reader, or another congregation member, walks at the front of the procession and reads verses of prayer arranged alphabetically along with the congregation.
+At the end of these verses, the congregation erupts in song and dance with the Torah scrolls.
+Children take part in Hakafot by carrying tiny Torah scrolls or special flags decorated with the symbols of the holiday, and adults entertain the children by dancing and holding the children on their shoulders.
 In the Diaspora, there is a custom to put an apple with a lit candle on the flag.

-In some communities and the Hasidic world there is a custom to observe "The Sixth Hakafa" in remembrance of the six million Jews who perished in the Holocaust.
-During this Hakafa, all the Torah scrolls are placed on the Bima and covered with a Talit (during "Second Hakafot" after the holiday they also dim the lights of the synagogue) and the congregation sings a sad nigun.
+In some communities and the Hasidic world, there is a custom to observe "The Sixth Hakafa" in remembrance of the six million Jews who perished in the Holocaust.
+During this Hakafa, all the Torah scrolls are placed on the Bima and covered with a Talit (during "Second Hakafot" after the holiday, they also dim the lights of the synagogue), and the congregation sings a sad nigun.
 The Modzitz Hasidim sing the song "Ani Ma'amin" [I believe in the coming of the Messiah] of Azriel-David Fastig—a Modzitz Hasid who wrote the tune in a traincar on the way to Treblinka—which is closely identified with The Holocaust.

-In Israel, Hakafot are held on the 22nd of Tisheri (Shemini Atzeret) and in the Diaspora on the 23rd of Tisheri (Simchat Torah).
-However, in some congregations in the Diaspora there is a custom to do Hakafot both on Shemini Atzeret and Simchat Torah.
-This custom is accepted by some Hasidic communities (for example the Chabad Hasidim) and some Sefardi communities.
-Yet there are those who oppose this custom out of fear that it will belittle Second Day Yom Tov of the Diaspora.
+In Israel, Hakafot are held on the 22nd of Tishri (Shemini Atzeret) and in the Diaspora on the 23rd of Tishri (Simchat Torah).
+However, in some congregations in the Diaspora, there is a custom to do Hakafot both on Shemini Atzeret and Simchat Torah.
+This custom is accepted by some Hasidic communities (for example, the Chabad Hasidim) and some Sephardic communities.
+Yet some oppose this custom, fearing that it will belittle Second Day Yom Tov of the Diaspora.